-Founded by EMU in 1955 thanks to a donation from the class of 1954, WEMC is Virginia’s first public radio station.
-The studio was originally located in the balcony of Lehman Auditorium and later moved to Astral Hall, which had been an astronomy classroom.
-(The EMU telescope is still housed in the observatory next to Astral Hall.)
+The WEMC studio was originally located in the balcony of Lehman Auditorium and later moved to Astral Hall, which had been an astronomy classroom.

-For communications majors and minors and other interested students, the radio station was a learning opportunity like no other.
-Students, faculty and staff manned the airwaves for years.
-WEMC’s mission was always to provide music, news, and information to the local community that celebrates our many cultural backgrounds while providing knowledge and perspectives that look beyond the surface of today’s issues.
+For communications majors and minors and other interested students, the radio station was a learning opportunity in decades past.
+Students, faculty and staff manned the airwaves for many years.
+WEMC’s mission was always to provide music, news, and information to the local community that celebrated our many cultural backgrounds while providing knowledge and perspectives that look beyond the surface of today’s issues.

 In 2007 WMRA-FM, James Madison University’s public radio station assumed management of WEMC-FM, which continues to be the public radio voice of EMU.
 Both stations broadcast from WMRA’s studios on the corner of Reservoir Street and Martin Luther King Jr. Way in Harrisonburg, Virginia.